saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

   providing credentials for the AWS Provider
 ```

 You can do this in couple different ways.
+I'm going to assume that you're familiar with AWS's [Best Practices for Managing AWS Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html).
+As a brief primer, there are only a few [AWS tasks that require root](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html).
+You should, at a minimum, have created an IAM Admin User and Group.
+Use your IAM user's access keys, not one's attached to your root user.
+Setting this up is outside the scope of this tutorial, but refer to the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) if you need to do this step.

 You can export the credentials as environment variables into the terminal shell and you won't be prompted as long as you use that shell.
-Or you can save them into a ***.tfvars** file and add it to the provider.
+Or you can save them into a ***.tfvars** file and add it to the provider (make sure to include this file in .gitignore).

 **Export into the shell** (if you choose this skip to ****)
 ```bash